 Pop noise originates when the microphone of a mobile phone picks up random breathing noises or noises produced by the plosive consonants: [p], [b], [k], [g], and others.

-Another known technique to prevent voice spoofing is called Void — Voice liveness detection.
+Another known technique to prevent voice biometric spoofing is called Void — Voice liveness detection.
 This open-source solution is based on a simple comparison of vocal spectrograms and does not require deep learning.

 Other types of Anti-spoofing

-Attackers can replicate stolen fingerprints with various tools and materials including silicone, wood glue, gelatin, and even Dragon Skin typically used for movie productions.
+To perform this type of biometric spoofing, attackers can replicate stolen fingerprints with various tools and materials including silicone, wood glue, gelatin, and even Dragon Skin typically used for movie productions.